Perverse sheaves of categories and some applications: Background on dg categories

 \subsection{Various gluing constructions}

 There are several related categorical constructions that we would like to discuss in this section.
 The first construction is due to Tabuada \cite{tabthesis} and is expanded upon by Orlov \cite{orl-glue}.
-Such a category begins with two dg categories $\mathscr{A}_1,\mathscr{A}_2$ and a $\mathscr{A}_1$-$\mathscr{A}_2$ dg bimodule, which we will denote $\phi$.
+We construct this category from the data of two dg categories $\mathscr{A}_1,\mathscr{A}_2$ and a $\mathscr{A}_1$-$\mathscr{A}_2$ dg bimodule, which we will denote $\phi$.
 We will denote the corresponding category as $\mathscr{A}_1 \sqcup_\phi \mathscr{A}_2$.
 We have

 and

 Composition is given by using the bimodule structure on $\phi$.
 Usually, we will be interested just in the bimodule defined as $(b,a) \mapsto \hom_{\mathscr{C}}(F_1(a),F_2(b))$ for functors $F_i : \mathscr{A}_i \rightarrow \mathscr{C}$.
 In this case we will write $\mathscr{A}_1 \sqcup_{F_1,F_2} \mathscr{A}_2$.